rweigel/phys305/capacitance.md

 # Combinations of Capacitors

-In the following, justifications are given for the equations
+In this section, justifications are given for the equations

 $$\frac{1}{C_{eq}} = \frac{1}{C_1}+\frac{1}{C_2}\quad\quad \text{capacitors in series}$$